 Each plan negotiates the price of each drug with its manufacturer.
 If a plan gets a good discount on one brand-name drug but not on a competing drug used to treat the same condition, the plan charges a lower copay for the former (“preferred”) drug and a higher copay for the latter (non-preferred).

-Since different plans may place the same drug in different tiers of charges varying by as much as $30 or even $50 between tiers, it is important to compare copays (as well as premiums and deductibles) when choosing a plan.
+Since different plans may place the same drug in different tiers of charges varying by as much as $50 or more between tiers, it is important to compare copays (as well as premiums and deductibles) when choosing a plan.